Digital subchannel: Commercial networks

 Because of interference issues that stations transmitting on the low VHF band (channels 2 to 6) often experience, some stations broadcasting on these frequencies are relayed on the subchannels of stations that are less prone to interference.
-An example of this is CBS affiliate WRGB in Albany, New York.
-While WRGB broadcasts its main digital on VHF channel 6 in high definition, CW-affiliated sister station WCWN relays a standard-definition subchannel feed of WRGB over its digital channel 45.
+An example of this is CBS affiliate WHBF-TV in Rock Island, Illinois.
+While WHBF broadcasts its main digital on VHF channel 4 in high definition, CW-affiliated sister station KGCW in Burlington, Iowa, relays a standard-definition subchannel feed of WHBF over virtual channel 26.4.

 Since the late 2010s, some station groups have started consolidating major network affiliations onto one signal if they own the non-licensing assets of those channels.
 Some of this was due to the 2016 United States wireless spectrum auction, but most have been due to companies who use sidecar companies to create virtual duopolies via local marketing agreements when they are not legally able to own a duopoly outright.
 In the latter scenario, the station whose programming is on an LMA station is moved to a subchannel of a station that is owned outright by the station that own the non-licensed assets of other stations.
 Many companies such as Sinclair Broadcast Group (via Cunningham Broadcasting, Deerfield Media, & Howard Stirk Holdings), Nexstar Media Group (via Mission Broadcasting & Vaughan Media), and Gray Television (via American Spirit Media & SagamoreHill Broadcasting) have been doing this, partially due to regulation pressure.